 Balvaird Castle is perched on a hilltop overlooking the A912 as it makes its way over the eastern arm of the Ochil Hills, about a mile south of junction with the better known road leading through Glen Farg.
 Its location falls short of the sheer rocky impregnability of a Stirling Castle, but as a statement of dominance and control it still takes some beating.

-There is a visitors' car park next to the main road below the castle, though if it's locked there is space to leave your car without causing an obstruction near the car park entrance.
+There is a visitors' car park next to the main road below the castle, though if it's locked (and it has been whenever we've visited) there is space to leave your car without causing an obstruction near the car park entrance.
 From there you make your way up the gravel track that curves round to the arched entrance of the castle itself.
 En route you increasingly appreciate just how wild and lonely a spot this is.

-Today the castle comprises a very large tower house, only open to the public on summer weekends, and the ruins of a number of the courtyard buildings that supported the operation of the castle during the residence of the Murrays.
+Today the castle comprises a very large tower house, only open to the public occasionally, and the ruins of a number of the courtyard buildings that supported the operation of the castle during the residence of the Murrays.
 It is possible to walk in a circuit through the fields below the top of the hill, and appreciate the castle and its location from all angles.
-Visitors calling when the tower house is not open can also explore the ruins of the courtyard.
+Visitors calling when the tower house is not open can freely explore the ruins of the courtyard.

 As is usual with tower houses of this type, the ground floor holds the castle services such as the kitchen, and it also has a pit prison within the thickness of the wall.
 The rest of the accommodation is built in an interesting stepped plan that has the larger rooms in the main block interleaved with the smaller rooms in the wing, and the main staircase between them.
 At a later date the accommodation on the first floor was extended out over the gatehouse, giving more space for the main living area.